risingwavelabs/rfcs/rfcs/0006-a-new-schedule-way-for_distributed_lookup_join.md

 ```
 /// TableId is used to represent the data distribution(`vnode_mapping`) of this
-/// UpstreamHashShard None means we don't have exact knowledge of its data distribution.
-/// If UpstreamHashShard is used to encore distribution of some plan node, you must specify the
-/// TableId and then the schedule can fetch its corresponding `vnode_mapping` to do shuffle.
+/// UpstreamHashShard.
+The scheduler can fetch TableId's corresponding `vnode_mapping` to do
+/// shuffle.
-UpstreamHashShard(Vec<usize>, Option<TableId>)
+UpstreamHashShard(Vec<usize>, TableId)
 ```

-We can extend `UpstreamHashShard` to accept a `Option<TableId>` to represent its exact data distribution aka. `vnode_mapping`.
+We can extend `UpstreamHashShard` to accept a `TableId` to represent its exact data distribution aka. `vnode_mapping`.
 In this way we can use `UpstreamHashShard` to enforce plan node to satisfy a specific table distribution we want.

 ```